-First signs of this to happen already appeared in their former record The Open Door, where one could observe a certain lack of direction and oomph, but still some good stuff to cover there, though.
+First signs of this to happen already appeared in their former record The Open Door, where one could observe a certain lack of direction and oomph.
+But still, the latter record contained a lot of good stuff to render it memorable.

 After the departure of Ben Moody from the band and a lot of the original members with him (or shortly thereafter), the band never quite recovered.
 Old style dead, new style yet undiscovered.
-With an outcome that is VERY mainstream and a dime-a-dozen style of music.
+That kind of thing.
+With an outcome in this concoction that is VERY mainstream, and a dime-a-dozen style of music.
 Makes me want to switch off my music player.
 Like after five minutes or something.
-None of the members really discovered by the way, the aforementioned Mr. Moody founded We are the Fallen and laments a few of them issues in this decidedly well executed disc.

 All of this is of course underlined by the fact that the band now finds itself enjoying a hiatus.
 Or should I say lack of direction and purpose?
-Also, not sure of the significance of this statement.
-And judging by some of the interviews Amy gave lately, this seems to be of the lasting kind.
+Also, I am not sure of the significance of this statement.
+Judging by some of the interviews Amy gave lately, this seems to be of the lasting kind.

 As usual, not all is bad in this album, of course, and the first tracks are rocky enough, interspersed by a couple of soft ballads.
 Lost in Paradise is hauntingly beautiful after all.
 But after that it goes downhill big time.

 In the end, this record is not something I would buy again.
 Listening to this album felt like having a well-trained race horse replaced with a donkey cart.
 Go figure!

 But I for sure hope that any follow-up album will again be of the crunchy, metal kind that give credit to a talent of Amy Lee’s caliber.
 And perhaps, Amy Lee should just try to manage without Evanescence and truly live by her own style, unencumbered by the past.
 This would give her more credit.
 And some stuff she produced so far in this direction clearly speaks to that.